 San Felipe Del Morro (Construction Started 1539) is a massive, multi-level fortress built on a strategic outcropping of rock that guards the entrance to San Juan Bay.
 The top level backs up against a plateau on which stands the city of San Juan.
-San Felipe del Morro resembles a true medieval European castle and looks as if it had been built during the crusades.
-A broad open lawn separates the fort from the city, so that the city could not be used as cover for advancing enemies.
+San Felipe del Morro (El Morro) resembles a true medieval European castle and looks as if it had been built during the crusades.
+A broad open lawn separates the fort from the city so that the city could not be used as cover for advancing enemies.

 Upon the advice of Gonzalo Fernández de Oviedo y Valdés, an artillery battery was constructed on a rocky promontory called "El Morro".
 This battery consisted of a tower with 4 embrasures and a Water Battery at the foot of the slope for 3 additional guns.
-By 1555, San Felipe del Morro had an additional 8 bronze cannons.^[19] At its peak, there were 450 cannons at San Felipe del Morro making it a powerful defensive citadel.

-Averages of 400-450 troops were garrisoned in San Juan, but during the British attack of 1797 as many as 6,000 soldiers were present.^[20]
+By 1555, San Felipe del Morro had an additional 8 bronze cannons.
+At its peak, there were 450 cannons at San Felipe del Morro making it a powerful defensive citadel.
+An average of 400 to 450 troops were garrisoned in San Felipe del Morro during the time it was active but during the British attack of 1797 up to 6,000 soldiers were present.
+[19]

 Crews of civilian craftsmen, off duty soldiers, prisoners, and slaves were used to build the fort.
 Although construction started in 1539, it continued for centuries.
 Most of the walls we see today were built much later, between 1760's and the 1780's.
-About 400 workers were busy during the peak of construction.^[19] The walls are 140ft above the sea and vary between 18 to 25 feet thick.^[20]
+About 400 workers were busy during the peak of construction.
+The walls are 140 ft above the sea and vary between 18 to 25 ft thick.
+[20]

 During the colonial Spanish era, San Felipe del Morro survived 5 major attacks.
-The first was in November 1595 led by Englishman Sir Francis Drake who unsuccessfully attacked with a fleet of 27 ships and 2,500 men.^{[21] [22]} The battle only lasted a few days with the British suffering 400 casualties, mostly when Drake tried to sail into San Juan Harbor, while the

-Spanish suffered only 40 casualties.^[22] This battle and defeat basically ended English hopes of establishing a significant presence in the Caribbean.^[20]
+The first was in November 1595 led by Englishman Sir Francis Drake who unsuccessfully attacked with a fleet of 27 ships and 2,500 men.
+[21] The battle only lasted a few days with the British suffering 400 casualties, mostly when Drake tried to sail into San Juan Harbor, while the Spanish suffered only 40 casualties.
+This battle and defeat basically ended English hopes of establishing a significant presence in the Caribbean.[22]

 The English attacked again in 1598 with a force of 20 ships and 1,700 men led by the 3rd Earl of Cumberland George Clifford.
 Clifford succeeded where Drake failed by attacking San Juan from land instead of attempting to sail into San Juan Harbor.
 The victory cost Cumberland nearly 60 casualties but the outbreak of dysentery that had crippled much of the Spanish had spread to the British.
-The outbreak incapacitated nearly 700 soldiers, forcing Clifford to retreat.^[23]
+The outbreak incapacitated nearly 700 soldiers, forcing Clifford to retreat.
+[23]

 The Dutch, led by Boudewiin Hendricksz, also attacked the island by land during the 1625 Battle of San Juan.
-To the amazement of the citizens, the invaders were able to pass in front of the castle's defenders and into the harbor, out of reach of the city's cannons.
+[24] To the amazement of the citizens, the invaders were able to pass in front of the castle's defenders and into the harbor, out of reach of the fort's cannons.
 El Morro managed to resist the 39 day siege and eventually made the Dutch retreat.
 The attackers were still able to sack and burn the city before leaving.
-The Dutch suffered 400 casualties while the Spanish suffered 17 casualties.^[23] This attack firmly demonstrated a weakness in the defenses of San Juan thus prompting King Carlos III to give the orders to make San Juan "a Defense of the First Order."
-Soon afterwards construction of fort San Cristobal began.^[25]
+The Dutch suffered 400 casualties while the Spanish suffered 17 casualties.
+This attack firmly demonstrated a weakness in the defenses of San Juan.
+Eventually, In 1765, King Carlos III give orders to make San Juan "A Defense of the First Order."
+Soon afterwards, construction on the main sections of fort San Cristobal began.
+[25]